aimlab-wustl/growth-transform-NN/README.txt

 Citations for this tool are:

-1. Gangopadhyay, A., Mehta, D. and Chakrabartty, S. (2019).
-A Spiking Growth Transform Neuron and Population Model,.
-BioArxiv.

-2. Gangopadhyay, A., and Chakrabartty, S. (2017).
-Spiking, bursting, and population dynamics in a network of growth transform neurons.
-IEEE Trans.
-Neural Network and Learning Systems.
+Markup: 1.
+Gangopadhyay, A., and Chakrabartty, S. Spiking, bursting, and population dynamics in a network of growth transform neurons.
+IEEE Transactions on Neural Networks and Learning Systems, 2017.
+Gangopadhyay, A., Chatterjee, O., and Chakrabartty, S. Extended polynomial growth transforms for design and training of generalized support vector machines.
+IEEE Transactions on Neural Networks and Learning Systems, 2017.

-3. Gangopadhyay, A., Aono, K.  Mehta, D., and Chakrabartty, S. (2018).
-A Coupled Network of Growth Transform Neurons for Spike-Encoded Auditory  Feature Extraction, BioArxiv.
+Gangopadhyay, A., Aono, K. Mehta, D., and Chakrabartty, S. A Coupled Network of Growth Transform Neurons for Spike-Encoded Auditory Feature Extraction.
+Preprint at bioRxiv, 2018
+Gangopadhyay, A., Mehta, D., and Chakrabartty, S. A Spiking Neuron and Population Model based on the Growth Transform Dynamical System.
+Preprint at bioRxiv, 2019